lch99310/chunghao_lee/content/posts/When AGI Moves In/index.md

 ---

-## AI's Real Bottleneck: Perception, Not Intelligence // 二、AI 的根本瓶頸：不是智力，是感知
+## AI's Real Bottleneck: Perception, Not Intelligence // AI 的根本瓶頸：不是智力，是感知

 Today's AI has a trait that rarely gets stated plainly: it is **spoon-fed**.
 However powerful the model, everything it knows about your world comes from the fragment of text or the screenshot you actively hand it.
 Stop feeding it, and it is a brain floating in a vacuum — brilliant, but deaf and blind.